-Experimental group (N=11) Control group (N=10) Mean SEM Mean SEM Mean Sq.
-F p < Building search Systolic BP (mm Hg) 46.00 6.04 43.51 6.37 24.95 0.07 ns Diastolic BP (mm Hg) 22.88 5.42 21.94 5.70 4.33 0.01 ns High-speed pursuit Systolic BP (mm Hg) 24.48 3.92 23.37 4.13 5.02 0.03 ns Diastolic BP (mm Hg) 15.98 2.32 26.43 2.43 532.01 9.35 0.01 Domestic violence Systolic BP (mm Hg) 45.97 9.12 57.73 9.66 476.70 0.65 ns Diastolic BP (mm Hg) 13.44 5.09 19.17 5.36 143.55 0.55 ns viduals who encounter prolonged or chronic stress.
-Encouragingly, it has been demonstrated that consistent practice of the self-regulation techniques can help increase HRV and restore healthy autonomic function.51 We therefore recommend that once at-risk individuals are identified. they be given personal training in resilience more than twice the incidence of cardiovascular disease as the general population, and one study determined that being employed in law enforcement places one at a greater risk of developing cardiovascular disease than having high blood pressure, diabetes or being overweight or smoking.19,92 In recent years, emotional stress has become increasingly recognized as a critical risk factor in cardiovascular morbidity and mortality.^{4,86,93,94} While the body has built-in homeostatic feedback systems that enable it to recalibrate from stress-induced physiological responses, it has been shown using animal models that emotional responses to stress, if repeated consistently over time, can be sufficiently powerful to override the body's feedback systems and lead to chronic disease.
-In this way, initially reversible physiological adjustments to stressors can eventually lead to exaggerated and persistent activity of the sympathetic nervous system and irreversible structural changes to the cardiovascular system, resulting in chronic hypertension or other pathophysiological conditions.95-97 Chronic sympathetic activation can also result in eventual exhaustion of the autonomic nervous system, which has a body-wide impact, predisposing one to illness and increasing the risk of premature mortality.60,89,98
+Experimental Group (n=11) Control (n= Mean SEM Mean SEM Mean Sq F P < Building Search Systolic BP (mm Hg) 46.00 6.04 43.51 6.37 24.95 0.07 ns Diastolic BP (mm Hg) 22.88 5.42 21.94 5.70 4.33 0.01 ns High-speed Pursuit Systolic BP (mm Hg) 24.48 3.92 23.37 4.13 5.02 0.03 ns Diastolic BP (mm Hg) 15.98 2.32 26.43 2.43 532.01 9.35 .01 Domestic Violence Systolic BP (mm Hg) 45.97 9.12 57.73 9.66 476.70 0.65 ns Diastolic BP (mm Hg) 13.44 5.09 19.17 5.36 143.55 0.55 ns more than 60 minutes after the scenario had ended.
+This finding is consistent with other studies that assessed officers heart rates which on duty and recovery time after typical incidents.26 Consideration of the intense physiological arousal that police officers endure in response to acute stress is of significance given the high rates of stress-related illness, particularly cardiovascular disease, in police.^{2,4,18,19,69} Police are known to have more than twice the incidence of cardiovascular disease as the general population, and one study determined that being employed in law enforcement places one at a greater risk of developing cardiovascular disease than having high blood pressure or diabetes or being overweight or smoking.19,90 In recent years, emotional stress has become increasingly recognized as a critical risk factor in cardiovascular morbidity and mortality.^{4,84,91,92} While the body has built-in homeostatic feedback systems that enable it to recalibrate from stress-induced physiological responses, it has been shown using animal models that emotional responses to stress, if repeated consistently over time, can be sufficiently powerful to override the body's feedback systems and lead to chronic disease.
+In this way, initially reversible physiological adjustments to stressors can eventually lead to exaggerated and persistent activity of the sympathetic nervous system and irreversible structural changes to the cardiovascular system, resulting in chronic hypertension or other pathophysiological conditions.93-95 Chronic sympathetic activation can also result in eventual exhaustion of the autonomic nervous system, which has a body-wide impact, predisposing one to illness and increasing the risk of premature mortality.59,87,96